busathlab/mdlab/docs/namd_lab3.md

 The following command will replace all occurences of `DRUGPOSITION` with the value of the variable `drugposition` with the filename pattern `output/colvars.${outputPattern}.inp` and save changes to the same file: `sed -i "s,DRUGPOSITION,${drugposition}," output/colvars.${outputPattern}.inp`.

 Advanced substitutions involving punctuation, special characters, ignoring case, etc. are possible but a bit more difficult.
-See the documentation [here](https://www.gnu.org/software/sed/manual/sed.html) for more information.
+See the [`sed` documentation](https://www.gnu.org/software/sed/manual/sed.html) for more information.